Supply Chain Process Design using the Queueing Theory

 Interpretation of the results

-- A parcel with a quality issue will paralyze a full line if you take solution 2 (50% of input flow).
+A parcel with a quality issue will paralyse a full line if you take solution 2 (50% of the input flow).

-Therefore this solution is not optimal if you have high variability in your processing time. - With Solution 1 we can ensure that the first parcels In will be more or less the first parcels Out while we can’t predict that result with Solution 2 (imagine that one of your lines is facing a huge delay because of one parcel)
+With Solution 1, we can ensure that the first parcels "In" will be more or less the first parcels "Out", while we can’t predict that result with Solution 2 (imagine that one of your lines is facing a huge delay because of one parcel)

 Conclusion